derivo-company/neo2rdf/README.md

        neo2rdf [-hV] [COMMAND]

 DESCRIPTION
-       Neo2RDF is a command line application that converts a Neo4j database into RDF Turtle format.
-It is implemented in Java and uses the official Neo4j record storage reader.
+       Neo2RDF is a command line application that converts a Neo4j database into an RDF file in Turtle format.
+It is implemented in Java and uses the Cypher query language via the official Neo4j Java driver.

 OPTIONS
        -h, --help